 Concrete test prisms are prepared with the selected aggregate and binder combination(s).
-Sodium hydroxide is added to the mix when necessary to enhance the alkali level (alkali boosting).
-The prisms are then stored in warm (60 °C) and humid conditions for 5 or 12 months to promote ASR.
-Measurements are made at periodic intervals to determine whether any expansion has occurred.
-For the test duration see Sect.
-10.4, France and Sect.
-10.5, Switzerland.
+Sodium hydroxide is added to the mixing water when necessary to enhance the alkali level (alkali boosting).
+The prisms are then stored in warm (60 °C) and humid conditions for 6 months to promote ASR.
+Measurements are made after a 28-day pre-storage period and after each alternating storage cycle to determine whether any expansion has occurred.

-In AAR-11.1, a selected aggregate fraction or combination (Application 1/Sect.
+In AAR-12.1, a selected aggregate fraction or combination (Application 1/Sect.
 5.1.3) is tested together with a binder candidate, to establish safe use of that aggregate.
 Testing is performed from a "conservative view" within the target range of use of the aggregate (its range of expected variations): the applicability of the test results is limited to the maximum content of the aggregate fraction/combination assumed to be most susceptible in the test.
-Ranking of such susceptibility may be established using RILEM AAR-10 with CEM I (EN 197-1),

-AAR-3.2 and AAR-4.1 from other methods, or from practical experience.
+Ranking of such susceptibility may be established using RILEM AAR-10 with CEM I (EN 197-1), AAR-3.2 and AAR-4.1, from other methods, or from practical experience.
 For reactive aggregates of identical mineralogy in a combination, the finer fraction may react faster, but the coarser fraction may still expand more; however, this may depend on mineralogy.

 The alkali level for which the aggregate is tested is the sum of the alkalis from the cement clinker contribution and that from any chemical admixtures and other alkali-releasable sources.
 Several alkali boosting levels may be tested to investigate the effect of later modification of the concrete composition or changes in the alkali contribution from its constituents.
 If needed for the testing objectives, additional levels of SCM(s) content are added to the investigation.
 Hence, the main variable (scope of testing) may be the level of alkali or level of such SCM in the range of mix designs.
-The test output will be a maximum alkali level or a minimum SCM content, separately or in combination, to use with this aggregate combination, see Figs. 5 and 6 for a visual example.
+The test output will be a maximum alkali level or a minimum SCM content, separately or in combination, to use with this aggregate combination (see Figs. 5 and 6 for a visual example).
 For the selected aggregate combination, the investigation will typically include three to five levels of SCM or alkali content (or more if both parameters are combined).

-Note 4 Some aggregates may contain and release alkalis; see Sect.
-14.
+Note 3 Some aggregates may contain and release alkalis; see Sect.
+10.